livz/livz.github.io/_posts/2017-09-01-Investigating-a-Hardware-Keylogger.md

 ![keylogger inside](/assets/images/hkl/hkl-in.jpg)

 Let's go a bit deeper and use a microscope to see what chips we have here inside.
+Click on the items below to enlarge the images.
 Some NXP chip:

 [![](/assets/images/hkl/hkl-in1-small.jpg)](/assets/images/hkl/hkl-in1.jpg)

-The we have a [Winbod 25Q128FV](https://cdn.hackaday.io/files/7758331918272/W25Q128F.pdf) serial flash memory:
+Next we have a [Winbod 25Q128FV](https://cdn.hackaday.io/files/7758331918272/W25Q128F.pdf) serial flash memory:

 [![](/assets/images/hkl/hkl-in2-small.jpg)](/assets/images/hkl/hkl-in2.jpg)